alexheyd/atom-jump-to-import/README.md

 You can define your own path overrides in Settings.
 Default overrides are:
 `$PROJECT:app` and `$PROJECT/config:config`.

-This resolves the following path `project_name/app/components/foo` to `app/components/foo.js` and this path `project_name/config/environment` to: `config/environment.js`
+This resolves the following path `project_name/app/components/foo` to `app/components/foo.js` and this path `project_name/config/environment` to: `config/environment.js` (default overrides for Ember projects, change to suit your project!)

 The package will look for a `package.json` file in the root of the current file to determine the project name.